kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 I started with (now extinct) [test suite by Aryeh Gregor](https://web.archive.org/web/20110205234444/http://aryeh.name/spec/innertext/test/innerText.html) and [added few more things](http://kangax.github.io/jstests/innerText/) to it.
 I also searched WebKit/Blink bug trackers and included [whatever](https://code.google.com/p/chromium/issues/detail?id=96839) [relevant](https://bugs.webkit.org/show_bug.cgi?id=14805) [things](https://bugs.webkit.org/show_bug.cgi?id=17830) I found there.

 The table above (and in the test suite) shows all the gory details, but few things worth mentioning.
 First, good news — Internet Explorer &lt;=9 are identical in their behavior :) Now bad — everything else diverges.
 Even IE changes with each new version — 9, 10, 11, and Tech Preview (the unreleased version of IE that's currently in the making) are all different.
 What's also interesting is how WebKit copied some of the old-IE traits — such as not including contents of &lt;script> and &lt;style> elements — and then when IE changed, they naturally drifted apart.
 Currently, some of the WebKit/Blink behavior is like old-IE and some isn't.
-But even comparing to original versions, WebKit did a poor job copying this feature; or rather, it seems like they've tried to make it <em>better</em>!
+But even comparing to original versions, WebKit did a poor job copying this feature, or rather, it seems like they've tried to make it <em>better</em>!

 Unlike IE, WebKit/Blink insert tabs between table cells — that kind of makes sense!
 They also preserve upper/lower-cased text, which is arguably better.
 They don't include hidden elements ("display:none", "visibility:hidden"), which makes sense too.
 And they don't include contents of &lt;select> elements and &lt;canvas>/&lt;video> fallback — perhaps a questionable aspect — but reasonable as well.